-The school governors, the Head Teacher and the Designated Safeguarding Lead will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy
+The school governors, the Head Teacher and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of children by gender and SEN, antibullying policy and other issues specific to the school's profile, community and philosophy

 The school Prevent Action Plan template may be used to demonstrate how the organisation is fulfilling the Prevent duty.
-Please see Appendix 11 for further information
+Please see Appendix 12 for further information

-This risk assessment will be reviewed as part of the annual s175 return that is monitored by the local authority and the local Multi Agency Safeguarding arrangements
+This risk assessment will be reviewed as part of the annual s175 return that is monitored by Herefordshire local authority and its local Multi Agency Safeguarding arrangements.

-In accordance with the Prevent Duty, Mrs Susan Mealand is the Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism
+In accordance with the Prevent Duty, Mrs Bridget Knight is the Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism

-When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC and to the Designated Safeguarding Lead if this is not the same person.
+When any member of staff has concerns that a child may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC / Designated Safeguarding Lead.